Information about Simvastatin

 How simvastatin works

-Simvastatin is a cholesterol-lowering medicine (statins).
+Simvastatin is a lipid-lowering medication (statin).
 It works by blocking an enzyme (HMG-CoA-reductase) that is required in the body to make cholesterol.
-It thus lower "bad" cholesterol (LDL), triglycerides and raise "good" cholesterol (HDL).
+It thus lowers "bad" cholesterol (LDL), triglycerides and raises "good" cholesterol (HDL).

 Common side effects of simvastatin

 Headache, Stomach pain, Constipation, Feeling sick, Muscle pain, Weakness, Dizziness, Increased glucose level in blood

 Available Medicine for Simvastatin